EriChen0615/Gesture_Recognition/README.md

 ```
 - To add/delete a new gesture, simply add an item to the ```GS_BBOX_DICT```.
 The value being the size of the bounding box .
 - To build a separate dataset, change the ```DIR_NAME``` variable in gen_image_dataset.py and create an initial config.txt and respective directories with annotation.txt.

+# Guide to generate the data for Training
+## Prerequistes:
+- os
+- cv2